chen650/higlass-docs/higlass_developer.rst

 Show a specific genomic location
 --------------------------------

 Say we want to have a viewconf which was centered on the gene OSR1.
-It's location is roughly between positions 19,500,000 and 19,600,000 on chromosome 7 of the hg19 assembly.
+Its location is roughly between positions 19,500,000 and 19,600,000 on chromosome 2 of the hg19 assembly.
 So what should ``initialXDomain`` be set to in order to show this gene?